Atharva31/CreditCardRewardsMaximizer/README.md

 README for Credit Card Maximizer

+read the following for proper instructions:

+Install Node.js, python 3.11+, expo cli (for react native), expo go on phone

+# Create virtual environment
+python -m venv venv

+# Activate it:
+# Windows:
+venv\Scripts\activate

+# Mac/Linux:
+source venv/bin/activate

+# You should see (venv) in your terminal prompt

+pip install -r requirements.txt

+# This will take 2-3 minutes
+# You should see packages installing

+Setting up frontend (react native)

+# Open a NEW terminal window
+# Navigate to the frontend folder
+cd ~/Desktop/agentic-wallet/frontend  # Adjust path as needed

+# Create new Expo app
+npx create-expo-app@latest .

+# Install navigation libraries
+npm install @react-navigation/native @react-navigation/bottom-tabs @react-navigation/stack

+# Install Expo dependencies
+npx expo install react-native-screens react-native-safe-area-context

+# Install other libraries
+npm install axios
+npm install react-native-vector-icons
+npm install @react-native-async-storage/async-storage
+npm install react-native-chart-kit react-native-svg

+# This will take 5-7 minutes

+to start backend:
+# Start the server
+uvicorn main:app --reload --host 0.0.0.0 --port 8000

+starting frontend:
+- go to frontend directory
+- run "npx expo start --tunnel" ( i personally use the tunnel flag since it's the only way it works for me)
+- scan qr code and open with expo go.

+In order to connect backend to frontend, use local tunnel:

+npm install -g localtunnel

+lt --port 8000

+copy the generated url and paste it into api.js

+(any time you need to reload expo go just shake your phone and it should prompt you)

+---INSTRUCTIONS OVER----

 # 🚀 Agentic Wallet - AI-Powered Credit Card Optimizer

 An intelligent mobile app that uses AI to recommend the optimal credit card for every purchase, maximizing rewards automatically.